Our History – America’s Original Grand Hotel™

 The Musser Suite is added at the west end of the fourth floor.
 This one-bedroom suite features an entryway with a wet bar.
 Steps up to the right lead into a large parlor with a view of the Straits of Mackinac and the Mackinac Bridge.
 To the left of the entry is the bedroom with a dormer sitting area.
 The suite is named after Mr. Musser who passed away in April 2013.
 Grand Hotel President Dan Musser III and his father discussed the Cupola Suites project for many years.
 The suite is decorated by Carleton Varney of Dorothy Draper & Company in New York who Mr. Musser hired in 1976 and has continued to be the designer of all Grand Hotel interiors since then.
 The Musser Suite is the first of the Cupola Suites project that will lead to dormers lining the fourth floor of the front of the hotel, which is how the hotel’s exterior looked as late as 1915.

-The fourth floor project continued with the addition of new Cupola Suites.
-Each suite has a bedroom with a king bed, which is entered through a parlor, and the option of connecting to a bedroom with two queen beds.
-Beautiful stone work and new sculpted walls have been added to define our flower beds in the Tea Garden.
+The fourth floor project continues with the addition of new Cupola Suites to the west end of the hotel.
+Each suite has a bedroom with a king bed, which is entered through a parlor, and the option of connecting to a second bedroom.
+This brings the guest room total to 390 rooms.
+Beautiful stone work and new sculpted walls is added to define the flower beds in the Tea Garden.
 The season is 184 nights long, the longest ever.

-The sixth off-site restaurant, Sushi Grand has been added next to The Gate House, the first and only Sushi restaurant on Mackinac Island.
-Half of the World’s Longest Front Porch has been reconstructed, the first time in 50 years.
-With the help of our exceptional gardening staff, Michigan State University Perennial Designer, Dr. Robert Schutzki, and VP of Grand Hotel, Mimi Cunningham, we worked on the second of our four year plan to redesign Grand Hotel’s gardens.
-For 2016 this included a newly designed Memorial Garden with edible flowers and herbs for Chef and his staff to utilize.
+The sixth off-site restaurant, Sushi Grand is added next to The Gate House.
+336 feet of of the World’s Longest Front Porch is reconstructed, the first time in 50 years.
+A newly designed Memorial Garden with edible flowers and herbs for the Executive Chef and his staff to utilize is now available.

 July 10, 2017 Grand Hotel will celebrate its 130th Birthday.
 This milestone will be commemorated with a 130th Anniversary Celebration, June 30 – July 2, 2017.
-In addition, Detroit Public Television is producing the documentary, Inside Grand Hotel that tells the 130 year history of the Michigan Landmark.
+Detroit Public Television is producing the documentary, Inside Grand Hotel that tells the 130 year history of the Michigan Landmark.
 The fourth floor project continues with the addition of three new Cupola Suites to the east end of the hotel bringing the room total to 393 rooms.
 The re-construction of the Front Porch will be complete.
-We are continuing with the third year of a four year plan to redesign Grand Hotel’s gardens.
-This year we are focusing on the hill in front of Grand Hotel near the Tea Garden, with the addition of a butterfly garden.